 David is married to Francisca who is Deaf.
 Francisca has a Masters in Family and Marriage Therapy from the University of Nebraska.
 In North Dakota Francisca worked at North Dakota School for the Deaf as substitute teacher and dormitory counselor.
 Before that she has been a homemaker and home school teacher.
 David and Francisca has two grown up hearing sons, Alfred and Arthur.

 David and Francisca have worked with the deaf since 1980 in many capacities.
 David has been lay pastor for the deaf, camp meeting speaker for the deaf, evangelist in Bermuda, Barbados, Toronto, Canada, India, Japan, Mexico and Gallaudet University, and revival speaker in several states.
 Francisca has been the children and youth director at camp meeting for the deaf, the cooking class instructor, the Sabbath school teacher, and has counseled many deaf people.
 She has given Family Enrichment Seminar in the United States, Canada, and Mexico.
-Currently, Francisca is an assistant director for 3ADM and she works as a chaplain at Gallaudet University.
+Currently, Francisca is the Assistant Director for Three Angels Deaf Ministries and she works as a chaplain at Gallaudet University.